Iterative Alignment Flows: OVERVIEW

 \section{OVERVIEW}

-We have organized our appendix as follows: \begin{itemize} \item \autoref{app-sec:proofs} includes the proofs (and key OT results needed for the proofs). \item \autoref{app-sec:additional-experiments} describes additional experiments including additional FashionMNIST experiments and includes quantatitive result tables for these experiments (qualitative figures are included in the final appendix section). \item \autoref{app-sec:experimental-details} provides more details on our experimental setup including dataset preparation, models, and metric details. \item \autoref{app-sec:additional-and-expanded-figures} provides both expanded figures from the main paper and new result figures for the additional experiments. \end{itemize}
+We have organized our appendix as follows: \begin{itemize} \item \Cref{app-sec:proofs} includes the proofs (and key OT results needed for the proofs). \item \Cref{app-sec:algorithm} includes the algorithm of multi-distribution max-K-SW and the discussion of the optimization of our algorithm. \item \Cref{app-sec:tree-sliced} describes an alternative to max-K-SW using tree-sliced Wasserstein divergence instead that could be used within our algorithmic general framework. \item \Cref{app-sec:failure-sinf} describes our investigation on directly using SINF for alignment task. \item \Cref{app-sec:additional-experiments} describes additional experiments including additional FashionMNIST experiments and includes quantitative result tables for these experiments (qualitative figures are included in the final appendix section). \item \Cref{app-sec:experimental-details} provides more details on our experimental setup including dataset preparation, models, and metric details. \item \Cref{app-sec:additional-and-expanded-figures} provides both expanded figures from the main paper and new result figures for the additional experiments. \end{itemize}